The Best Golf Clubs for Seniors

 Permission given by Golf Galaxy

-Among Titleist’s TSR family, the TSR1 is the lightweight sibling, which naturally makes it a good choice for seniors or any players with moderate swing speeds.
+Among Titleist’s TSR family, the TSR1 is the lightweight sibling.
+That makes it a good choice for seniors or any players with moderate swing speeds.
 In fact, the TSR1 punches in 20 grams lighter than the TSR2.

 Don’t confuse lightweight with small, however, as the TSR1 actually has the larger head of the two.